 Yakuza Kiwami - Review

-Originally published March, 2018
+Originally published March 2018

 So far, 2018 has already been the year for me to finally explore some video game franchises that I've always had my eye on, but never quite had the motivation to start playing.
 For example, I started playing Bloodborne, finally.
 I've played a little bit of Sniper Elite 3.
 I've been playing Monster Hunter World.
 And, I've finally tried out the long-running Yakuza series for the first time with Yakuza Kiwami.
-What makes it all better, is that I've really enjoyed what I've played of all of these games.
+What makes it all better, is that I've really enjoyed what I've played in all of these games.
 They each fit their own playstyle and mood, but the one that has been the most joyfully entertaining is Yakuza.
 Don't get me wrong, Bloodborne is doing a lot right and fills that Dark Souls void, while still being rather new, but Yakuza isn't nearly as masochistic and it's far less depressing.

 I'm very thankful that Yakuza Kiwami came out last year.
 One of the main reasons I'm so grateful is that Kiwami is actually a remake of the original Yakuza game that came out on the PS2, ten years ago.
 It has given me the opportunity to start the series from the beginning—a series that I have long been eyeing.
 It's had a significant graphical overhaul by bringing it up to the latest Yakuza game engine.
 It looks great and it's given me a chance to finally see what the series is all about on a console that I actually have plugged in.
-Having made my way through it, I can tell you right now that I intend to play a few more of the sequels and prequels, because I just can't get enough.
+Having made my way through it, I can tell you right now that I intend to play a few more of the sequels and prequels because I just can't get enough.

 The Short of it